 “Lessons are paid for and attended in 8-week sessions.
 Students come once a week for a private lesson or group class of 2-3 students (depending on availability).
 Private lessons will be 30 minutes and group classes 40 minutes”

-So, whether it ended up being a private lesson or a group class, parents were only committed for a short period of time.
+So, whether it was a private lesson or a group class, parents were only committed for a short period.

 I think what you’re planning as far as length, time, and students are perfect!